 Temporary Traffic Regulation Orders

 We use Temporary TROs to cover events on the highway and roadworks.
 They can be made for a period up to 18 months.
-We will also use Temporary TROs to put in place cycling and walking schemes to support the recovery from Coronavirus.

 Visit our Temporary TRO page to see the schemes currently under consultation.

 Experimental Traffic Regulation Orders

 We use Experimental TROs to see if a scheme will work in practice.
 They can be made for up to 18 months.
 They may become permanent if successful.

 During the Coronavirus pandemic, the Government has given funding for the delivery of pop-up cycle lanes, wider pavements, safer junctions and bus-only corridors.
 These quick measures support the recovery from Coronavirus by helping people to walk and cycle more, whilst creating space for pedestrians so they can adhere to the social distancing rules.